oxidecomputer/crucible/tools/dtrace/README.md

 * 3rd report is OS done to downstairs sending the ACK back to upstairs

 ## upstairs_info.d
-This is a dtrace script for printing some simple upstairs state info.
+This is a dtrace script for printing upstairs state and work queue info.
 If the upstairs is not yet running, add the -Z flag to dtrace so it will wait to find the matching probe.
 ```